JOB SEARCH ACTION PLAN

 Daily (choose 2–3 to start):

-Search and save 3 job postings
+Search and save 3 relevant job postings

-Apply to 1 job (even if it’s not “perfect”)
+Apply to 1 job, even if it’s not perfect

-Research 1 company that interests me
+Research 1 company and write down why it interests you

-Rewrite or tweak résumé or cover letter
+Rewrite or improve part of your résumé or cover letter

 Weekly: